shotahorii/japan-destinations/README.md

 - [Place] Nara Park (奈良公園): The park where you can feed Japanese deers.
 - [Place] Todai-ji temple (東大寺): A temple in Nara park.
 There's a huge (-15 meter) budda statue inside.

-## Other regions
+## Other popular regions
-Regions not close to Tokyo / Kyoto / Osaka areas, but worth visiting if you have extra time to explore.
+Regions not close to Tokyo / Kyoto / Osaka areas, but popular for tourists and worth visiting if you have extra time to explore.

 ### Hiroshima (広島)
+- [Place] Itsukushima shrine (厳島神社): A shrine on Miyajima island, famous for its Torii gate standing in the middle of the sea (looking like floating).
+- Peace Park / Atomic Bomb Dome (原爆ドーム): It's a memorial place for piece, as Hiroshima is one of the two places bombed by Atomic bomb.

 ### Kyushu (九州)

-###
+- [Place] Hakata (博多):
+- [Place]

+## Must-Do List
+- Eat Ramen: Any ramen restaurant is fine, but Ichiran (一蘭) is quite popular and very tasty.
+- Eat Sushi in authentic sushi restaurant: You're in Japan, you must eat the real sushi.
+- Or eat Sushi in conveyor belt sushi restaurant (especially hi-tech one is fun): Not as tasty as authentic one, but still very good.
+And some conveyor belt sushi restaurants are very creative and hi-tech.
+- Eat in Izakaya restaurant: Izakaya is a Japanese tapas-style restaurant/bar.
+Millions of Izakayas in any cities in Japan.
+- Try some Onigiri (おにぎり), Japanese rice ball in convenience stores.
+We eat Onigiri for lunch instead of sandwich.
+- Try some Japanese snacks and sweets from convenience stores.
+Japanese snacks are quite different from ones in Europe, and very tasty (for me).